Beit Hashmonai: History

-Beit Hashmonai was established in 1970 by the Jewish Agency for teachers at the nearby Ayalon School on land that had belonged to the depopulated Palestinian village of al-Barriyya.
+Beit Hashmonai was established in 1970 by the Jewish Agency for teachers at the nearby Ayalon School on land located near the depopulated Palestinian village of al-Barriyya.
 It is named for Simon Maccabaeus, a member of the Hasmonean family who captured the ancient city of Gezer, located nearby.

 In 1987 it was designated a community centre for the regional council, with the council's offices moved to the village.